Sathurshan03/Island-City-Generation-2AA4/README.md

  ```

 ### Example runs
 To see a examples of the mesh, run any one of the scripts below in the main directory.
-The mesh will be saved as ../generator/sample.mesh.
+The mesh will be saved as generator/sample.mesh, and the svg file will be saved in the visualizer folder.
+Remember to run `mvn install` before running the scripts.

 ```sh Scripts/runAll```